anvaka/graph-drawing-libraries/README.md

 Why?
 ====
-This repository is inspired by [@mbektimirov](https://github.com/mbektimirov)'s question [https://github.com/anvaka/ngraph/issues/6](Difference with Sigma.js).
+This repository is inspired by [@mbektimirov](https://github.com/mbektimirov)'s question [Difference with Sigma.js](https://github.com/anvaka/ngraph/issues/6).
 I'll try to list all known graph drawing libraries, and invite their author to collaborate here.